MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-notifications-alert-notifications.md

 ::: moniker-end

-In System Center - Operations Manager, when an alert is generated, Operations Manager can notify the designated individuals in the following modes
+In System Center - Operations Manager, when an alert is generated, Operations Manager can notify the designated individuals in the following modes:
 - Email
 - Instant message (IM)
-- Text message (SMS) or
+- Text message (SMS)
 - Microsoft Teams (applicable for 2022)

 Notifications can also run commands automatically when an alert is raised on a monitored system.